Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started.md

 1. Reboot the node.

-   On the **Intelligent Provisioning Update ISO Version X.XX** page, the installation progress appears.
+   On the **Intelligent Provisioning Update ISO Version <x.xx>** page, the installation progress appears.

 1. Reboot the node and [run the FVT](#step-3-run-the-field-verification-tool-fvt).